254In61/ansible-role-rhel-test/README.md

 # How to use

 1. If running as ansible core :
-- Install the role : $ ansible-galaxy install -r collections/requirements.yml
+- Install the role : $ ansible-galaxy install -r roles/requirements.yml
-  ** The collections/requirements.yml file will be in your tool's repo**

 2. If running on AAP :
 - AAP has an automated job( Which one??) that will pull down and install the mentioned roles before running the job.